Kitware/CMake/Help/generator/CodeBlocks.rst

 Project files for CodeBlocks will be created in the top directory and in every subdirectory which features a CMakeLists.txt file containing a PROJECT() call.
 Additionally a hierarchy of makefiles is generated into the build tree.
+The :variable:`CMAKE_CODEBLOCKS_EXCLUDE_EXTERNAL_FILES` variable may be set to ``ON`` to exclude any files which are located outside of the project root directory.
 The appropriate make program can build the project through the default make target.
 A "make install" target is also provided.